 As Akiba, Muungano, and the savings groups are non-religious, and their membership is comprised of people who observe a variety of different religious practices, I have not based this research on a Biblical or Theological framework.
 However, my faith is the lens through which I see the world, and has doubtlessly affected my perspective on the research I have done.

 A second set of preconceptions stems from my identity as an American.
 As much as I try to embrace the idea of a world without borders and pledge my allegiance to my brothers and sisters around the world, rather than just to my own nation, I cannot escape the fact that I am a product of my culture.
 I get impatient when meetings run late, and I have trouble with small talk.
 I like getting straight to the point.
 In an anthropological study, it is important to embrace the culture of one’s host nation, and the process of gathering information is quite as important as the information itself.
-Participating in community life and functions is an important part of the research, and my own cultural biases have doubtlessly limited my capacity to enter in.
+Participating in community life and functions is an important part of the research, thus I have spent eighteen months living in the Naiorbi slums and learning Swahili, nevertheless, my own cultural biases have doubtlessly limited my capacity to enter in.

 3.2: Research Setting and Target Population